 9. Write “I love you” in the dust around the house instead of complaining about it.

-10. Set up a surprise manicure, hairstyling, or mud bath appointment for your spouse
+10. Set up a surprise manicure, hairstyling, or massage appointment for your spouse

-11. Hide small gifts that your spouse will find throughout the week
+11. Hide small gifts your spouse will find throughout the week

 12. Remember how you used to laugh at things he thought were funny?
 Do it again.